darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### halation

 halation strength
 : How strong the reflected glow is.
-1.0 matches the chosen film, which means it looks very different from stock to stock: most modern colour negative film has a layer specifically to absorb this light and shows almost none, while film without one (a redscale-style stock, say) glows dramatically.
+1.0 matches the chosen film, which means it looks very different from stock to stock: most modern color negative film has a layer specifically to absorb this light and shows almost none, while film without one (a redscale-style stock, say) glows dramatically.
 Drags to 2, right-click for up to 8.

 halation size
 : How far the glow spreads.
 1.0 matches the film.